-Landis spoke up, “That’s the problem.
-I’m director and Miller wants to micromanage the whole development process.
+Landis speaks up, “That’s the problem.
+I’m the director and Miller wants to micromanage the whole development process.
 Tim was told to keep him out of my hair after I made him stick to the screenwriting.”

-“I don’t have time for any arguments,” the senior executive pronounced.
+“I don’t have time for any arguments,” the senior executive pronounces.
 “I don’t care if we hire Negros or gays.
 If you, Landis, say we’re on track, that’s all I need to hear.
 If you, Miller, can’t work for my director, I’ll let you out of your contract.
-We brought in this kid to coordinate the music and the only problem seems to be my star wants to be in the band.
+We brought in this kid to coordinate the music.
+The only problem seems to be my star wants to be in the band.
 Work it out.
 If you can’t, talk to the legal department about it.
 We can always stop production.”

-Landis spoke up.
+Landis speaks up.
 “That works.
 We have our own legal representation.
 I’ll have them call your legal department if there are further snags.”

 “When did we authorize you to obtain counsel?”